Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Iterative regularization methods

 \section{Iterative regularization methods}

 The basic assumptions on the operator $\opo$ for analysing Tikhonov regularization and iterative regularization methods are significantly different.
 The reason is that Tikhonov regularization is a concept, where the method for computing a \emph{global minimizer} is not specified.
-In contrast, iterative regularization methods are algorithms providing an explicit formula for each iterate $\x^{\delta}_k$.
-For nonlinear inverse problems iteration algorithms like the Landweber iteration, as already introduced in \autoref{eq:steepest} with step-sizes $\mkd=1$ for all $k \in \N_0$, will in general not converge globally but locally.
+In contrast, iterative regularization methods are methods providing an explicit formula for each iterate $\xkd$.
+For nonlinear inverse problems iteration methods like the Landweber-iteration, as already introduced in \autoref{eq:steepest} with step-sizes $\mkd=1$ for all $k \in \N_0$, will in general not converge globally but locally.

 We review below local convergence results of iterative regularization, which require imposing \emph{structural} conditions on $\opo$, which are summarized in the following.
 We also emphasize that in the classical setting $\x^0 = \x_0$ (note that independent of $\delta$ we use $\x_0^\delta = \x_0$) in \autoref{eq:steepest}.
 Make benefits out of the flexibility of choosing different $\x_0$ and $\x^0$ will be discussed in \autoref{ch:Aspri paper} below.